Skip to main content

 Cognitive enhancement

 Another potential cognitive enhancement peptide is Pinealon, which can improve learning and memory by modulating gene expression and neurotransmitter activity.
-In rodents at least, Pinealon administration correlated with an improved ability to negotiate a maze, suggesting that the subjects could acquire and retain information more effectively.
+In rodents at least, Pinealon administration has correlated with an improved ability to negotiate a maze, suggesting that the subjects could acquire and retain information more effectively.

 Sexual function